Skip to product information

 All outputs reconciled against third-party market intelligence, national broadband statistics, ato ensure internal consistency with observable market behavior.

-Venue-level data is sourced from various sources which provide authoritative counts for hospitality, retail, and commercial real estate properties across all 37 markets.
+Venue-level data is sourced from various sources that provide authoritative counts for hospitality, retail, and commercial real estate properties across all 37 markets.
 Country-level infrastructure baselines draw on national statistics agencies, whose census-grade data ensures regulatory accuracy and geographic consistency across regions.

 Deliverables